tusharbhutt/Endless-Buttons/README.md

 + Globally change the font size for all text elements
 + Change the fonts themselves
 + Instead of a global change, select various elements to resize
-+ Adjust the higher of the title bar or connectors and other input areas
++ Adjust the height of the title bar or connectors and other input areas

 Once you make your changes, you can preview them and then choose to apply or cancel.
 Changed your mind?
 Load the box again and press the reset key.